BridgerB/commacopy/README.md

 ![image](https://i.imgur.com/V1SryNH.jpg)

 This project is only 80% done and still needs the following:
-* page width on mobile
+* fix page width on mobile
 * all links
 * side navbar/menu
 * proper fonts